facebookresearch/esm/README.md

 </details>

 <details><summary>What's New</summary>

+- April 2022: New inverse folding model ESM-IF1 released, trained on CATH and UniRef50 predicted structures.
 - August 2021: Added flexibility to tokenizer to allow for spaces and special tokens (like `<mask>`) in sequence.
 - July 2021: New pre-trained model ESM-1v released, trained on UniRef90 (see [Meier et al. 2021](https://doi.org/10.1101/2021.07.09.450648)).
 - July 2021: New MSA Transformer released, with a minor fix in the row positional embeddings (`ESM-MSA-1b`).